marcosvaldeni/JavaScript-Exercises/README.md

 **10º** Write a function that takes two strings as arguments, that function must concatenate what was received, clean up the strange characters (removes the %) and return a word with the first letter capitalized.

+**11º** Write a function that takes a number as an argument, that function should return this number rounded to two digits after the comma.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**